styleguidist/react-styleguidist/docs/Components.md

 ## Components

 By default Styleguidist will search components using this [glob pattern](https://github.com/isaacs/node-glob#glob-primer): `src/components/**/*.js`.
 It will pick up paths like `src/components/Button.js`, `src/components/Button/Button.js` or `src/components/Button/index.js`.
-If it doesn’t work for you, create a `styleguide.config.js` file in your project’s root folder and configure the pattern to fit your project structure.
+It will also ignore test files (`__tests__` folder and file names containing `.test.js` or `.spec.js`).
+If it doesn’t work for you, create a `styleguide.config.js` file in your project’s root folder and configure the patterns to fit your project structure.

 For example, if your components look like `components/Button/Button.js` + `components/Button/index.js` (meaning you need to skip `index.js`, otherwise the component will be loaded twice):